OpenXNGCP/.github/profile/README.md

-## OpenX is on a mission to build and deliver Next Generation Computing Platforms with Artificial Intelligence, eXtended Reality, Sustainability and Decentralization at its foundation.
+## OpenX is on a mission to build and deliver Next Generation Computing Paradigm with Artificial Intelligence, eXtended Reality, Sustainability and Decentralization at its foundation.

 <!--